AaronAmberman/AutoTranslate/README.md

 # AutoTranslate
 ***Work in progress...very early alpha.***

 Automatically translate string resources files from one spoken language to another.
+Works with .NET string resource files (*.resx) or Qt translation files (*.ts).

 ## The Power
 This application aims to use several translation providers to provide the easiest experience possible.